-With the Waive the charges for the days when no service was provided option selected, subscription charges are withheld for periods when:
+With the option Waive the charges for the days when no service was provided enabled, subscription charges don't apply to periods when:

 - A customer is suspended because of an overdue invoice. - A customer or an individual account has reached the credit limit. - A customer or an individual account has no available funds. - A customer or an individual account is administratively blocked. - An account is expired.